40tude/py-flashcards/readme.md

 * Modify files etc.
 * Optional - Commit on github from VSCode
 * Strike F5 while ``py-flashcards.py`` is open
+    * If the app complains
+        1. Stop the app (CTRL+C)
+        1. The Python Debug Console should be opened
+        1. Run ``./secrets.ps1`` once in the Python Debug Console

 ## To deploy on Heroku
 * Modify files etc.